yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 11. Changing the method of starting the WebOTX service [N1, N2]

-    Please change the startup method of WebOTX AS 10.x Agent Service to manual on N1 and N2.
+    Change the startup method of WebOTX AS 10.x Agent Service to manual on N1 and N2.
 On the [Control Panel]-[Administrative Tools]-[Services] screen, right-click WebOTX AS 10.x Agent Service, select Properties, and then change the startup type to "Manual".

 ### About EXPRESSCLUSTER start / stop script